 Using KeyLines geospatial – an integration for visualizing connected data on maps – I was able to visualize the data on a map.
 Depending on your needs or preference, KeyLines allows you to switch from a map view to a topographic view in one click.

-By visualizing the dataset, we can begin to spot patterns which may not have been as obvious in a textual format – providing users with the accurate, fast insight they need.
+Now we can see our NYC taxi data visualization, we can begin to spot patterns which may not have been as obvious in a textual format – providing users with the accurate, fast insight they need.

 Our chart is quite cluttered, let’s clear it up a bit.